supervisely-ecosystem/import-pointcloud-project/README.md

 # Preparation

 Upload your data in Supervisely Point Cloud Episodes format to Team Files.
-It is possible to upload a folder or archive (`.tar`, `.tar.gz` or `.zip`).
+It is possible to upload a folder or archive (`.tar`, `.tar.gz` or `.zip`).<br>
+ℹ️ You can download the archive with data example [here](https://github.com/supervisely-ecosystem/import-pointcloud-project/files/12547913/my_pointcloud_project.zip).<br>

 The imported project structure has to be the following: